quininer/cbor4ii/README.md

 but it may not be compatible with `serde_cbor`.
 If you want packed mode, you should look at `bincode`.

+## Performance

+It is not specifically optimized for performance in implementation, but benchmarks shows that its performance is slightly better than `serde_cbor`.

+And it supports zero-copy deserialization and `deserialize_ignored_any` of serde, so in some scenarios it may perform better than crate that do not support such feature.

+## Robustness

+The decode part has been fuzz tested, and it should not crash or panic during the decoding process.

+The decode of serde module has a depth limit to prevent stack overflow or OOM caused by specially constructed input.
+If you want to turn off deep inspection or adjust parameters, you can implement the `dec::Read` trait yourself.

 # License

 This project is licensed under [the MIT license](LICENSE).